VinayHajare/SmartLib/README.md

 - [x] Use configuration properties for email and database access secrets.
 - [x] Implement a special logging system for exceptions and issues.
 - [x] Integrate multithreading for asynchronous email reminders and make it a background task.
-- [ ] Integrate SwingWorker for background tasks such as email sending, adhoc database updates.
+- [x] Integrate SwingWorker for background tasks such as email sending, adhoc database updates.
-- [ ] Implement the Borrowers dashboard.
+- [x] Implement the Borrowers dashboard.
+- [x] Implement Settings for more personalization.

 ## ✅ Completed Features